kli486/ThreeBodyProblem_Sentiment_Analysis/README.md

 Using Sentence_Clustering.ipynb,we were able to output a mathced_sentence.csv; after cleaning out irrelavent clusters, the sentences were labeled and put into Santi_dataset.csv.

+Utilizing the 'finiteautomata/bertweet-base-sentiment-analysis' model from HuggingFace Transformer, we had a 60.8% accuracy on predicting the sentiment in Santi_dataset.
+We performed a 70-30 train test split, and the model increased accuracy to 70% after it was trained with the Santi dataset.